 - Click on thinkcloudlyDB01 name of the DB you created recently.

 - On thinkcloudlyDB01 blade click on Query editor

 - Give password Think@1234 for DB that was provided at the time of the creation of the server.

 - You will receive an error message that prevents you from logging in.
 Make note of the IP address listed in the error message and allow it through the firewall.
 Please click on the blue color link below the error and it will allow IP in the firewall and you will be able to log in.

 - Now after logging in to the server, you will see a page below click on Overview:

 - Here you can run any SQL query and check the result.

 Congratulations!!
 You created an SQL Database and have tested it successfully.

 Azure SQL Database is Microsoft’s cloud-based relational database service.
-It provides a fully managed, highly secure and compliant data storage experience in the cloud with enterprise grade scalability, availability and manageability.
-Azure SQL Database is built on industry leading hardware that meets or exceeds your existing on-premises standards for reliability and performance.
+It provides a fully managed, highly secure, and compliant data storage experience in the cloud with enterprise-grade scalability, availability, and manageability.
+Azure SQL Database is built on industry-leading hardware that meets or exceeds your existing on-premises standards for reliability and performance.
 Azure SQL Databases allows you to enjoy the benefits of building modern applications without sacrificing agility or running into cost limitations when scaling up or down based on demand.
-To read and learn more on cloud computing check our other blogs.
+To read and learn more about cloud computing check our other blogs.